+'''

 DVD\lrunner\en\setup.exe /s REBOOT_IF_NEED="1"

+'''

-Installing a standalone application or an additional component from a PFTW file
+Installing from a PFTW file

-You can install an LRP standalone application or one of the additional components via the Package for the web (PFTW) files that are included with the LoadRunner Professional installation media.
+You can install an LRP standalone application or one of the additional components using the Package for the web (PFTW) files that are included with the installation media.
 The installation files are located under the Standalone Applications or Additional Components folders on the installation media.